openreview/openreview/docs/how-to-guides/paper-matching-and-assignment/how-to-compute-affinity-scores.md

 ## Introduction

 {% hint style="danger" %}
-**Important**: For large conferences with 2000 submissions or more, please contact info@openreview.net for computing scores for submissions.
+**Important**: For large conferences with 2000 submissions or more, please [Contact Support](https://openreview.net/contact) to compute scores for submissions.

 However, manually computing scores between users for any combination of area chairs and senior area chairs for these large venues is **allowed**
 {% endhint %}